florian-ariasu/ebook-reader/README.md

 **OpenBook** is an open-source hardware project focused on developing a portable, affordable, and easily reproducible e-book reader.
 The device is based on the ESP32-C6 microcontroller and integrates an energy-efficient E-Paper display, microSD card storage, USB-C connectivity for power and data transfer, and a rechargeable Li-Po battery for full portability.

 > [!IMPORTANT]
-> This is a project homework for TSC class (3rd year, 2nd sem)
+> This is a homework project for the TSC class (3rd year, 2nd semester).
-- It is a practical project done in **Autodesk Fusion360** due to student licence gratuity
+- It is a practical assignment created in **Autodesk Fusion 360** using a student license.
-- The README.md was entirely created with AI assistance
+- The `README.md` file was entirely written with AI assistance, and the block diagram was AI-generated based on the project’s implementation details.

 ---